The Ten Best Wynwood Restaurants

 9. Joey's.
 If Jay Z and Beyoncé like Joey's, so should the rest of Miami.
 When the music world's power couple had a romantic lunch at the Italian restaurant, they ordered burrata

 10. Wynwood Kitchen & Bar.
-You'll want a place to nosh on small plates while still taking in art.
-That's Wynwood Kitchen & Bar (WKB).
-Since Art Basel 2010, WKB's vibrant setting smack in the middle of the Wynwood Walls has made it a hot spot to eat, drink, and people-watch.
-If you're there long enough, you might even spot a celebrity subtly making his or her way through the street-art museum.
-While you're waiting for the next star sighting, order some chicken ropa vieja empanadas to sate your hunger.
+For a place to nosh on small plates while taking in art, head to Wynwood Kitchen & Bar (WKB).
+Since Art Basel 2010, the restaurant's vibrant setting next to Wynwood Walls has made WKB a mecca for eating, drinking, and people-watching.
+You might even spot a celebrity subtly browsing the works in the street-art museum.
+While you're waiting for the next star sighting, order some chicken ropa vieja empanadas.
 2550 NW Second Ave., Miami; 305-772-8959; wynwoodkitchenandbar.com.

 Or sign in with a social account:FACEBOOK GOOGLE + TWITTER YAHOO!